W1AE/Retraining/README.md

-# Multilayer Least Square Based Neural Network with Recomputation for Multi-View Big Data Analysi
+# Multilayer Least Square Based Neural Network with Recomputation for Multi-View Big Data Analysis
 ## Abstract:

 Most multilayer neural networks are conposed of two separate stages: unsupervised feature representation and supervised final classification.
 Specifically, when the hidden space (latent space) features are captured, they are fixed without any modification.
 However, in big data analysis situation, definitely there are more clues than can be directly represented.
 In other worlds, only the consideration of the unsupervised representations are not enough to the final stage classification.
 To solve this problem, in this paper, two novel LS-based representation learning metworks called RML-MP and SRML-MP are proposed to achieve a better generalization performance.
 In particular, the error matrix of the output layer are pulled back to each hidden layer, and the weights in each hidden layer are updated and recalculated with the input and the pulled error.
 The experimental results on cross-domain validation with the number of samples ranging from 3000 to more than 1.8 million validate the effectiness of the proposed models.

 ## Contributions:
-* I. Architecture side -  Two novel OCC algorithms called OC-SNN and MCOC-SNN are proposed.
-Specifically, i) to enhance the discriminitively of the latent space features, the MCC is used; ii) the subnetwork structure is used to develop the architectures; ii) the global-level representations of input pattern are generated through the proposed one-step learning strategy.
+* I. Architecture side -  Two novel LS-based algorithms called RML-MP and SRML-MP are proposed.
+Specifically, i) to enhance the discriminitively of the latent space features, the RML-MP is developed; ii) the global-level representations of input pattern are generated through the proposed SRML-MP strategy.

 * II.
-Application side - The key contribution of this paper in terms of its application is the usage of OC-SNN and MCOC-SNN, which harnesses high-level abstract features to handle large-scale datasets with more than 500 K samples.
+Application side - The key contribution of this paper in terms of its application is the usage of OC-SNN and MCOC-SNN, which harnesses high-level abstract features to handle large-scale datasets such as ImageNet and Place365.
 Furthermore, the cross-domain validations verify the effectiveness of the proposed methods.

 ## Learning Structure: